 Gate reflectometry

-DC current readout is sensing the electron transport through the qubit by means of current measurement.
-It requires electron transport which in DQD system is not possible, so it requires additional charge sensor.
-It is prone to low frequency 1/f noise.
+The DC current readout is sensing the electron transport through the qubit by means of current measurement.It is prone to low frequency 1/f noise and BW is low because of heavy filtering for achieving low effective electron temperatures.

 Differential measurement (AC current readout) has the same drawbacks as DC current readout.
 It is typically done with low frequency lock in technique.
+(Maybe you can comment on the speed of the lockin measurement)

-Ohmic reflectometry is technique of indirect sensing of the change in a qubit impedance by monitoring amplitude or phase of the portion of the sent wave reflected from the qubit structure.
-It is usually done by high frequency lock in technique and is not prone to 1/f noise.
+Ohmic reflectometry is a technique of indirect sensing the change of the qubit impedance by monitoring the amplitude or phase of the reflected from the qubit wave (See figure 3 for a more detailed explanation).
+It is usually done by high frequency lock-in techniques and is not prone to 1/f noise.

-Gate reflectometry is technique of indirect sensing of the change in a qubit capacitance by monitoring amplitude or phase of the portion of the sent wave reflected from the one of the qubit gates.
-It’s big advantage is that it does not require charge transport through the qubit -> no charge sensor.
+Finally, gate reflectometry is a technique of indirect sensing of the change in the qubit capacitance by monitoring the amplitude or phase of the portion of the sent wave reflected from the one of the qubit gates.
+It’s big advantage is that it does neither require charge transport through the qubit nor the existence of a no charge sensor.

 What is reflectometry?

 Figure 3: Basic principle of ohmic reflectometry.
-CS and RS constitutes equivalent electrical schematic of a measured sample, e.g. single electron (hole) transistor as charge sensor of DQD, formed by single quantum dot.
-S and D denotes source and drain contacts of the charge sensor respectively.
-Resonance circuit formed with inductor L and capacitance C is connected to the source contact.
+CS and RS constitutes the equivalent electrical schematic of a measured sample, e.g. a single electron (hole) transistor as charge sensor (I would not say that this is a charge sensor, here you give a general description what reflectometry is) of DQD (also no DQD, this is a general description), formed by single quantum dot.
+S and D denotes source and drain contacts of the single hole transistor, respectively.
+The resonance circuit formed with an inductor L and a capacitance C is connected to the source contact.